History of Syria: Syrian Civil War (2011–2024)

-The UN reported that, in the first six months alone, 9,100–11,000 people had been killed during the insurgency, of which 2,470–3,500 were actual combatants and rest were civilians.
+The UN reported that, in the first six months, 9,100–11,000 people had been killed during the insurgency, of which 2,470–3,500 were actual combatants and rest were civilians.
 The Syrian government estimated that more than 3,000 civilians, 2,000–2,500 members of the security forces and over 800 rebels had been killed.
 UN observers estimated that the death toll in the first six months included over 400 children.
 Additionally, some media reported that over 600 political prisoners and detainees, some of them children, have died in custody.
-A prominent case was that of Hamza Al-Khateeb.
+A prominent case was that of Hamza al-Khateeb.
 Syria's government has disputed Western and UN casualty estimates, accusing their claims as being based on false reports originating from opposition groups.

 According to the UN, about 1.2 million Syrians had been internally displaced within the country and over 355,000 Syrian refugees had fled to the neighboring countries of Jordan, Iraq, Lebanon and Turkey during the first year of fighting.

 Investigations by United Nations Human Rights Council and human rights organizations like the Amnesty International have found that vast majority incidents of mass-killings, torture, summary executions, war crimes, chemical attacks, attacks on cultural properties have been perpetrated by Syrian Arab Armed Forces and Ba'athist security apparatus.
 The conflict has the hallmarks of a sectarian civil war; the leading government figures are Shia Alawites, whilst the rebels are mainly Sunni Muslims, who form the majority of Syrian population.
 Although neither side in the conflict has described sectarianism as playing a major role, the UN Human Rights Council has warned that "entire communities are at risk of being forced out of the country or of being killed."

 The Arab League, the Organisation of Islamic Cooperation, GCC states, the US and the European Union have condemned the use of violence by the Syrian government and applied sanctions against Syria.
 China and Russia have sought to avoid foreign intervention and called for a negotiated settlement.
 They have avoided condemning the Syrian government and disagree with sanctions.
 China has sought to engage with the Syrian opposition.
 The Arab League and Organisation of Islamic Cooperation have both suspended Syria's membership.

 In June 2012 a number of high-ranking military and political personnel, such as Manaf Tlas and Nawaf al-Fares, fled the country.
 Nawaf al-Fares stated in a video that this was in response to crimes against humanity by the Assad government.
 In August 2012, the country's Deputy Prime Minister Qadri Jamil said President Assad's resignation could not be a condition for starting peace negotiations.